 ASA Assessment: Complaint upheld

-gamers and LoL viewers would play or view games with graphic violence or gore and considered that, unless they had previously viewed or sought out content of this type, users would not expect to come across material that was significantly stronger than
+adult gamers and LoL viewers would play or view games with graphic violence or gore and considered that, unless they had previously viewed or sought out content of this type, users would not expect to come across material that was significantly

 Jekyll and Hyde was an ITV fantasy drama series inspired by the Robert Louis Stephenson novel The Strange Case of Dr Jekyll and Mr Hyde.

 The first episode of the series was broadcast on 25 October 2015 at 18:30.
 Ofcom received 504 complaints from viewers about this episode.
 The majority of viewers who contacted Ofcom considered that the programme's scenes of violence and its dark